redis/redis-doc/topics/cluster-spec.md

 A detailed [explanation of all the node fields](http://redis.io/commands/cluster-nodes) is described in the `CLUSTER NODES` documentation.

-The `CLUSTER NODES` command, that can be sent to each the nodes in the cluster, provides as output the state of the cluster and the informations for each node according to the local view the queries node has of the cluster.
+The `CLUSTER NODES` command, that can be sent to each of the nodes in the cluster, provides as output the state of the cluster and the information for each node according to the local view the queried node has of the cluster.

 The following is an example of output of `CLUSTER NODES` sent to a master node in a small cluster of three nodes.